VinEdw/engr-285-project-1/project-1.typ

 This makes it more common for the sharks to successfully eat all the fish cluster and leave none remaining, which makes both species go extinct.
 When the `board_area` gets too large, the creatures on the board get more spread out.
 This forces the sharks to travel further distances on average to find fish to eat, making it more likely that the sharks take out all fish or pass away before finding a new fish cluster.
-Thus, too small or too large a `board_area` leads to highers chances of the extinction.
+Thus, too small or too large a `board_area` leads to higher chances of the extinction.
 In other words, the LVM models the results better when the `board_area` is not too low and not too high.
-For the default parameters used, this balanced `board_area` range is about ?--?.
+For the default parameters used, this balanced `board_area` range is about 4400--6400.

 #pagebreak()